-To earn 6 CE credits, participants must log in at the scheduled time, attend the entirety of both courses, complete and pass an online post-test and complete a course evaluation.
+To earn 3 CE credits, participants must log in at the scheduled time, attend the entire course, complete and pass an online post-test and complete a course evaluation.
 Certificates of completion will be provided once the evaluation is submitted.

 System Requirements to Participate